-Normally, the maximum number of years an athlete may remain at the Senior National Card (SR/C1) status is five (5).
-Years carded at the SR injury, SR1, SR2 and when the athlete was still FIS junior age will not count toward this maximum.
+Normally, the maximum number of years an athlete may remain at the Senior National Card (SR) status is five (5).
+Years carded at the C1, SR injury, SR1, SR2 and when the athlete was still FIS junior age will not count toward this maximum.

-In order to be nominated for carding for 6th or more years the athlete must demonstrate improvement toward International Senior Card status (SR1 and SR2) and be recommended by Alpine Canada Alpin.
+In order to be nominated for carding for 6th or more years the athlete must demonstrate progression toward International Senior Card status (SR1 and SR2) and be recommended by Alpine Canada Alpin.
+Proof of progression will be determined by CSCT Leadership and assessment of athlete's on-snow results, fitness testing and subjective evaluation of the athlete's commitment to reaching International Senior Card status.